eggs-benny/CV/README.md

 [GitHub](https://github.com/eggs-benny) // [Codewars](https://www.codewars.com/users/eggs-benny) // [LinkedIn](https://www.linkedin.com/in/benedict-smith-21b00330) // [Email](mailto:benedict.smith87@gmail.com) // [WhatsApp](https://wa.me/447541784011?text=Hi%20Ben,%20I%20saw%20your%20Github%20and%20...)

 ## ABOUT ME
 With over a decade of experience working to a senior level in advertising across two continents, I felt ready for a new challenge and a new career.
-Becoming a developer has been the ideal career to explore further as it combines my creative background with my problem-solving brain, as well as bringing my well-honed soft skills to a new role.
+Becoming a developer has been the ideal career to explore further Coding excites me as it combines my creative background with my problem-solving brain, as well as bringing my well-honed soft skills to a new role.

 I therefore enrolled at [Makers Academy](https://makers.tech/about-us/), a highly-respected UK bootcamp, from where I graduated in December 2022.
 Here I learned the fundamentals of software development, buidling practical skills and working on a portfolio of projects (such as [this](https://youtu.be/jNPUt79UpsA?t=134)).
 A key focus of the couse was working with other students in pairs & groups, both in-person and remotely, to simulate real-life team & work setups.
 I enjoyed and excelled in the course, and I am certain that this my perfect career 2.0.

-The discipline, responsibility and attention to detail required from my career to date, paired with my natural empathic, analytical, logical approach provides a good basis to be a junior developer, able to learn quickly and flourish in any environment.
+Coding and the tech world also really excites me on a personal level.
+I enjoy the practice, even at its most frustrating, and relish being 'in the zone'.
+I like to consider how programs I'll develop will impact user's lives, and I'd love to work for a company that either creates a product that enhances a user's experience of life, or improves lives through tech for good.

-I'd like to work for companies that build user-centric products that improve people's lives, or create tech for good.
-I'm also very keen to find a role that offers strong employee development, support and mentorship.
+The discipline, responsibility and attention to detail required from my career to date, paired with my natural empathic, analytical, logical approach provides a good basis for me to flourish as a junior developer, able to learn quickly and improve almost any working environment.
+I'd be keen to find a role that reciprocates what I have to offer, by demonstrating a focus on employee development, support and mentorship.

-Read on for more, or find my 1-pager [PDF]() CV here.
+To keep a version, or pass it on, here's my [1-pager CV]()

 ## STACK
 ![My Stack](https://skills.thijs.gg/icons?i=js,react,ts,mongodb,postgres,nodejs,ruby,html,css,bash,heroku,jest&perline=4&theme=dark)